Contents

 Whichever payment method you opt for, please be sure that you check your policy details over carefully, paying particular attention to the date you want your cover to start.

-Paying by direct debit instalments can help you to better manage your outgoings and expenses.
+Paying by direct debit instalments may help you to better manage your outgoings and expenses.

 How will I receive my policy?